-‘Dancing With the Stars: Athletes’ Says Goodbye To A Legend, Fans React To Week 2 Elimination Double Header
+‘Dancing With The Stars: Athletes’ Says Goodbye To A Legend, Fans React To Week 2 Elimination Double Header

-Dancing With the Stars: Athletes is only in its second week, but it is also already the halfway point of the all-athletes season.
+Dancing with the Stars: Athletes is only in its second week, but it is also already the halfway point of the all-athletes season.
 That means the stars—in this case, world-class athletes—were doing double duty in Week 2 as they performed both solo and team dances.
 In the end, two Milwaukee basketball icons were sent home.

 Retired NBA legend Kareem Abdul-Jabbar, who was partnered with last season’s winning pro dancer Lindsay Arnold, pulled off a supersized salsa, but it wasn’t enough to keep him in the competition.
 Kareem and Lindsay got a little help from a friend (Dancing with the Stars troupe member and Derek Hough girlfriend Hayley Erbert) to help Lindsay rise to the occasion, but the couple still fell short in the scores department, earning 26 out of 40 points.